-This way you have different plants in season and blooming all year round, which can really help with those seasonal blues in the winter that so many experience.
+This way, you have different plants in season and blooming all year round, which can help with those seasonal blues in the winter that so many experiences.

 What Is The Common Name Of The Senecio Vitalis?

-The genus, Senecio, is Latin for “old man” and the species name Vitalis, is Latin for “alive”.
-The questionable founder of the plant, Nicholas Edward Brown of the Royal Botanic Garden cataloged and renamed the plant in 1906, but the original name of the succulent was first ‘Curio talinodes’ that was found by Alwin Berger in 1905.
+The genus, Senecio, is Latin for “old man”, and the species name, Vitalis, is Latin for “alive”.
+The questionable founder of the plant, Nicholas Edward Brown of the Royal Botanic Garden, cataloged and renamed the plant in 1906, but the original name of the succulent was first ‘Curio talinodes’, which was founded by Alwin Berger in 1905.

-The story goes that Mr. Brown was a huge benefactor of the Royal Botanic Gardens and was favored with the naming, but this may or may not be true.
+The story goes that Mr. Brown was a huge benefactor of the Royal Botanic Gardens and was favored with the name, but this may or may not be true.

-‘Blue Chalk Fingers’ and ‘Narrow-Leaf Chalksticks’ are given as common names for the plant’s blue varied leaves that are long, narrow and cylindrical, resembling chalksticks or fingers.
+‘Blue Chalk Fingers’ and ‘Narrow-Leaf Chalksticks’ are given as common names for the plant’s blue variegated leaves that are long, narrow, and cylindrical, resembling chalk sticks or fingers.

 History Of The Senecio Vitalis

 The Senecio Vitalis is native to the cape of South Africa, meaning that the plant is dormant in the summer and grows in the winter, something that most succulents do not do.